hoxxep/rapidhash/README.md

 ## TODO
 This repo is an active work in progress.

-- [x] Implement the basic `rapidhash` function.
-- [x] Build a `RapidHasher` for the `std::hash::Hasher` trait.
-- [x] Add more tests, benchmark comparisons, and further docs.
-- [x] Review assembly output, and review code for small input sizes.
+- [ ] Make `RapidInline` the default?
-- [ ] Benchmark against the C++ implementation and confirm outputs match exactly.
+- [ ] Benchmark against the C++ implementation via FFI.
 - [ ] Benchmark graphs, and benchmark on x86_64 server platforms.
 - [ ] Add rapidhash protected variant.
-- [x] `const` implementation for compile-time hashing.
-- [x] License the code under a permissive license.
 - [ ] A rapidhash-based random number generator (currently WIP).
 - [ ] Publish to crates.io.
 (Currently in the process of requesting the rapidhash crate name.)

+## When to use each hash function

+Hash functions are not a one-size fits all.
+Benchmark your use case to find the best hash function for your needs, but here are some general guidelines on choosing a hash function:

+- `default`: Use the std lib hasher when hashing is not in the critical path or you need strong HashDoS resistance.
+- `rapidhash`: You are hashing complex objects or byte streams, need compile-time hashing, or a low-collision hash.
+Default to using the `RapidInline` variants unless binary size is a concern (such as for WASM targets).
+- `fxhash`: You are hashing integers, or structs of only integers.
+- `gxhash`: You are hashing long byte streams on platforms with the necessary instruction sets and only care about performance.
+You don't need memory safety, proven HashDoS resistance, or platform independence (for example, gxhash doesn't currently compile on Github Actions workflows).

 ## Benchmarks

 Initial benchmarks on M1 Max (aarch64) for various input sizes.
+Proper benchmark graphs coming soon.

+### Hashing Benchmarks
 There are three types of benchmarks over the different algorithms to cover various forms of compiler optimisation that Rust can achieve:
 - `str_len`: hashing bytes (a string) of the given length, where the length is not known at compile time.
 - `u64`: hashing a u64, 8 bytes of known size, where the compiler can slightly optimise the path.